 The Gold Standard of Luxury Fabrics: Vicuna Wool

-Among the most exclusive and iconic materials in the world are Vikuna Wool superb.
-This natural fiber - surrounded by a delicate tenderness, warmth and rarity.
+Among the most exclusive and iconic materials in the world is Vikuna Wool, superb.
+This natural fiber - surrounded by a delicate tenderness, warmth, and rarity.

 The Wikuna wool comes from a small, wild South American relative Vikuna (Vikugna Vikugna) of the llama.
-Natives of high high areas of the Andes, Vikuas move freely in Peru, Bolivia, Argentina and parts of Chile.
+Natives of high areas of the Andes, Vikuas move freely in Peru, Bolivia, Argentina, and parts of Chile.

 However, this harmony was broken during the Spanish colonization in the 1500s when Vikunas was aggressively hunted for their wool.
 In the mid -1900s, the population had gone down to less than 6,000 animals, close to extinction.